Chapter 2 Cybersecurity and Reliable Websites

 To prevent email phishing, a person should ignore emails that contain pictures and little text.
 The images can hide malware.

 For example, Sam received an email from “Amazon.”
 The email asked Sam to update or verify his personal information and required him to click on a hyperlink.
 The email looked convincing and pressured him to act “now.”
-Since the email appeared to be from a legitimate business, Sam clicked on the link.
+Because the email appeared to be from a legitimate business, Sam clicked on the link.
 He was sent to a spoofed website that looks legitimate.
 He was asked for his bank account numbers, banking PINs, passwords, and credit card information.

 Spear Phishing

-With spear phishing, cybercriminals research and target a few, high value people.
+With spear phishing, cybercriminals research and target a few, high-value people.
 Scammers identify information about people using social media, business websites, and other sites.
 The attacks are highly customized, looking like legitimate contacts.
 The criminal may use company logos and other techniques, making the contact look authentic and thus bypassing basic cybersecurity measures.
 The cybercriminal’s goal is to access a system by gathering your confidential information (e.g., passwords) or to install malware.

 To prevent spear phishing, question emails that ask you to share your login and password information or make financial transactions.
 Your login and password information should never be shared.

-What is Spam
+What is Spam?

 Spam emails are called “junk email” and are usually sent to individuals for advertising purposes.
 The emails are unsolicited or unwanted by the recipient.
 Spam emails can contain links for malware.